-An influencer is essentially a social media celebrity (or a real celebrity – they can be influencers, too) who uses their social media pages or blog sites to help “influence” what people buy.
+An influencer is a person who uses their social media pages, YouTube channels, or blog sites to help “influence” what people buy.
 Get it?
 They’re influencing purchases, which is how they got their name.

-We know that consumers trust recommendations from friends and family.
+We know that people trust recommendations from friends and family.
 And many consumers see the influencers they follow as a trusted resource for discovering new businesses, brands, products, and services.
 So, if a trusted influencer posts about a new favorite clothing item–from a company that’s paying them for a post–it’s a sure bet that at least some of their followers are going to click the link in their bio to purchase that item.
 And, those that don’t make the purchase are now aware of the brand.
 Brands want to capitalize on that following and the organic connection that these influencers have built with their audiences.

 Honestly, I’m a sucker for influencer marketing.
 I’ve purchased so many things because an influencer I follow told me about it.
 And if I don’t make a purchase, I’ll look up info about the business they’re touting and usually go back to it later when I have money to burn.

-Obviously, you’re probably not going to drop $5,000-$50,000 for one post from your favorite influencer for your local business.
-And you don’t have to, especially when you’re creating a strategy for a down economy.
+Obviously, you’re probably not going to drop $5,000-$50,000 for one post from your favorite influencer for your business.
+And you don’t have to, especially when you’re creating a marketing strategy on a budget.
 You can include influencer marketing as part of your online strategy without breaking the bank.